mountaineerbr/shellDatediff/README.md

 There is also a table layout with single-unit results.
 This is activated with `option -t`.

-To **print results in the table layout only**, the user must set both `options -ttv` at the command line incantation:
+To **print results in the table layout**, set `options -tt` at the command line incantation:

 ```
-% datediff.sh -3 -tv 2008-01-15
+% datediff.sh -3 -t 2008-01-15

 Years	       16.915
 Months	      379.704